wlsgur073/Windows-system-programming/README.md

-# Be a Better Software Developer
+# To be a better Software Developer

 you can search all WinAPI functions on the [vergiliusproject](https://www.vergiliusproject.com/)